asdfzdfj/mbin/docs/02-admin/04-running-mbin/first_setup.md

 ## Enable/disable Mercure

-If you are not going to use Mercure, you have to disable it in the Admin panel -> Settings -> "Mercure enabled" option.
+If you are not going to use Mercure, you have to [disable it in the Admin panel](../03-optional-features/mercure.md#enable-mercure).

-Make sure you have substituted all the passwords and configured the basic services.

 ## Setup Complete